 - Mono can cause liver inflammation (hepatitis) and enlargement of the spleen.

-- Vigorous contact sports should be avoided in the illness and recovery phase to prevent rupture of the spleen.
+- Vigorous contact sports should be avoided during the illness and recovery phase to prevent rupture of the spleen.

 What is infectious mononucleosis?

 Infectious mononucleosis, "mono," "kissing disease," and glandular fever are all terms popularly used for the very common infection caused by the Epstein-Barr virus (EBV).
 The characteristic symptoms of infection with EBV include fever, fatigue, malaise, and sore throat.
 The designation "mononucleosis" refers to an increase in a particular type of mononuclear white blood cells (lymphocytes) in the bloodstream relative to the other white blood cells as a result of the EBV infection.
 Scientifically, EBV is classified as a member of the herpesvirus family.

 The disease was first described in 1889 and was referred to as "Drüsenfieber," or glandular fever.
 The term infectious mononucleosis was first used in 1920 when an increased number of lymphocytes were found in the blood of a group of college students who had fever and symptoms of the condition.